Home

 What is the difference between partials and finals?

 Partial recognition, or ‘partials’, involves transcribing portions of spoken words or phrases as they are received, even before the speaker has finished speaking the entire word or sentence.
-Transcribing speech “as you go” in this way allows to achieve a lower-than-average latency of around 400-500 milliseconds, as shown above – but at the expense of accuracy.
+Transcribing speech “as you go” in this way makes for lower-than-average latency, at the expense of accuracy.

 In contrast, final recognition, or ‘finals’, occurs when the ASR system has enough information to transcribe a complete word or phrase.
 It waits for a clear endpoint before providing a transcription and is powered by a bigger model that “rewrites” the script retrospectively.
 The delay may be slightly longer, but still provides a near-instant experience for the user.